p-adema/info-vis/docs/dataset-preprocessing.md

 ## Cleaning

-Each Stack Overflow dataset contained at least some changes compared to other years, such as column renaming or structural changes.
+Each Stack Overflow dataset contains at least some changes compared to other years, such as column renaming or structural changes.
 We had to go through two phases in order to clean everything properly.
 The first phase is where columns are renamed and restructured in order to merge them together.
-Columns have been manually merged by inspecting them one by one and merge the ones contain roughly the same name or content in terms of what they represent.
+Columns have been manually merged by inspecting them one by one and merging the ones containing roughly the same name or content in terms of what they represent.
 Columns that were not of use were immediately excluded during this process.

 The second phase involves normalising the data.
 In general, this has been done by thoroughly inspecting the unique values for each column and combine values